odufour7/LEMONS/docs/source/source.rst

    @software{shapes_2025_14906931,
-     author    = {Dufour, Oscar and Stapelle, Maxime and Nicolas, Alexandre}, title     = {LEMON - An open-source platform to generate non-circuLar, anthropometry-based pEdestrian shapes and simulate their Mechanical interactiONs in two dimensions}, month     = {jul},
+     author    = {Dufour, Oscar and Stapelle, Maxime and Nicolas, Alexandre}, title     = {LEMONS - An open-source platform to generate non-circuLar, anthropometry-based pEdestrian shapes and simulate their Mechanical interactiONS in two dimensions}, month     = {jul},
      year      = {2025},
      publisher = {Zenodo},